RDadAzimi/RDadAzimi/README.md

-- 👋 Hi, I’m @RDadAzimi
+- 👋 Hi, I’m Rahim Dad Azimi S/O Abdul Raouf.
+Moreover, I am an Afghan who is trying to develope his community and country by creating and doing new things.
 - 👀 I’m interested in Web Designing | Full-stack Developing | Programming Languages.
 - 🌱 I’m currently learning Programming Languages | Full-stack Developing | Web Designing.
 - 💞️ I’m looking to collaborate on creating something new for my community & folks.